preethamsridhar/RegistrationTask/README.md

 “Submit” button.
 Delay the process for a few seconds to mimic as if the app is communicating with a real server.
 After a few seconds, simply display a nice modal that says “Your course has been successfully registered.”

+## Answer

+### Dependencies
+1. React
+2. Ant Design

+### Components of Ant we used
+1. Card
+2. Form
+3. Input
+4. Radio
+5. Date Picker
+6. Text Area
+7. Message

+### Difficulty faced
+1. Adding custom validation on the Date picker
+2. Retaining the previous course's subject choice.

+### How we developed
+We used ant design as the design framework.
+Form validation are done using both getFieldDecorator method and onChange functionality.
+On Pressing the submit, timeout is set for 2 seconds after which notification is shown with success message.
+Submit button is turned to loading for these 2 seconds.
+We have used hooks to maintain the state.